Lamu Port and Lamu–Southern Sudan–Ethiopia Transport Corridor: Highway component

-Isiolo – Marsabit – Moyale, A2
+Isiolo – Moyale Road

+Construction and upgrading of the 136 km Isiolo – Merille road commenced in 2007 and the road was finished in 2011.
+The road was upgraded into a two-lane tarmac road.
+Construction of the Marsabit – Turbi road, also part of LAPSSET, commenced 29 August 2011, with an expected delivery date of 4 April 2014.

-It is important to note that significant progress has been made on the ongoing construction of LAPSSET Highway component, particularly the 505 km Isiolo-Moyale A2 Road costing approximately KSh.46 billion/= and being funded jointly by the African Development Bank, European Union and the Government of Kenya.
-Indeed, Kenyans and Ethiopians will soon be able to enjoy improved transport and logistics services and transact business between Addis Ababa, Lamu and Nairobi.
+Significant progress has been made on this highway component, particularly the 505 km Isiolo-Moyale A2 Road costing approximately KSh.46 billion/= and being funded jointly by the African Development Bank, European Union and the Government of Kenya.

-Isiolo – Merille (136 km)

-The Isiolo – Merille River Road, constitutes the first section of the 505 km road from Isiolo to Moyale which is part of the road linking Tunduma in Southern Tanzania with Addis Ababa in Ethiopia.
+The 136 km Isiolo – Merille River Road constitutes the first section of the 505 km road from Isiolo to Moyale, which is part of the road linking Tunduma in Southern Tanzania with Addis Ababa in Ethiopia.
 The project construction works are complete.
 This project was funded by the African Development Bank at a cost of KSh.6,318,130,428/27.

-Merille River – Marsabit (121 km)

-This road constitutes the second section of the 505 km road from Isiolo to Moyale and Addis Ababa in Ethiopia.
+The 121 km Merille River – Marsabit Road constitutes the second section of the road from Isiolo to Moyale and Addis Ababa in Ethiopia.
 The road begins at Merille River and runs in a northerly direction and terminates at Marsabit.
 The construction works for this section has progressed at 10% having commenced in January 2013 and is scheduled for completion by January 2016 and is being funded by the European Union.
 The project will cost a total sum of KSh.13.73 billion/=.

-Marsabit – Turbi (123 km)

-The road begins in Marsabit at the junction with the road C82 and runs in a northerly direction and terminates in Turbi constituting the third section of the 505 km road from Isiolo to Moyale and Addis Ababa in Ethiopia.
+The third section (123 km) begins in Marsabit at the junction with the road C82 and runs in a northerly direction and terminates in Turbi.
 The construction works for this section has progressed to 47.4% having commenced in April 2011 and is being funded by the African Development Bank and is expected to be completed by March 2014.
 The project will cost a total sum of KSh.13 billion/=.

-Turbi – Moyale (125 km)

-Construction works have progressed to 11.5% completion having commenced in October 2012 for a period of 36 months.
+Construction works for the fourth section, the Turbi – Moyale Road, have progressed to 11.5% completion, having commenced in October 2012 for a period of 36 months.
 This section is being funded by the African Development Bank and is expected to be completed in December 2015.

+Moyale – Addis Ababa Road

+Construction of the 193 km Ageremariam-Yabelo-Mega has already begun.

+Other roads

-In addition to the above the Government of Kenya and the Government of South Sudan, working together with the World Bank recently completed feasibility studies and detailed engineering designs for the Lokichar - Nadapal – Torit - Juba Road whose construction works will begin soon once finances are mobilised.
-This road project does present an opportunity for private sector participation.
+In addition to the above, the governments of Kenya and South Sudan working together with the World Bank, recently completed feasibility studies and detailed engineering designs for the Lokichar – Nadapal – Torit – Juba Road.
+Construction will begin oncefinances are mobilised.

-Furthermore, the Government of Kenya is currently considering mechanisms for participation by private sector investors to deliver the Lokichar - Isiolo - Garissa - Lamu Road and Lamu - Garsen Road through Engineering, Procurement, Finance and Construct (EPC).
-Delivery of the road provides immediate road connection between Lamu Port and Juba and Addis Ababa.
+Furthermore, the Government of Kenya is currently considering mechanisms for participation by private sector investors to deliver the Lokichar - Isiolo - Garissa - Lamu Road and Lamu - Garsen Road through Engineering, Procurement, and Construct (EPC).
+Construction of the road would provide immediate road connection between Lamu Port and Juba and Addis Ababa.